Today, I’ve got something really important to share…

 1. Pin Tumbler Locks

-The pin tumbler lock is the most common lock today.
+The pin tumbler lock is the most common today.

 You’ll find them in key-based padlocks, standard exterior knob locks, AND Deadbolts.

-So, if you’re interested in gaining access to sheds, warehouses, and most homes, this is the type of lock you’re most interested in picking.
+So, if you’re interested in gaining access to sheds, warehouses, and most homes, you’ll want to pick this type of lock.

 ↓ How Pin Tumbler Locks Work